-The National Association of Insurance Commissioners tracks the number of complaints submitted to state insurance departments with their national complain index.
+The National Association of Insurance Commissioners tracks the number of complaints submitted to state insurance departments with their national complaint index.
 A score of 1 is the baseline average, and a score of 0 means there weren't enough complaints to count.
-USAA's 2018 score of 1.64 means they receive lower-than-average complaints.
+USAA's score of 0.73 means they receive lower-than-average complaints.

 USAA keeps it fairly simple, featuring a single home insurance policy with replacement cost coverage for both your home and personal property.

-USAA’s standard home insurance policy includes a number of additional coverages — like inflation guard (reimburses you for rebuild cost surge pricing), building ordinance and law coverage, and debris removal — under a single endorsement called “home protector” coverage.
+USAA’s standard home insurance policy includes a number of additional coverages—like building ordinance and law coverage, or debris removal — under a single endorsement called “home protector” coverage.

-Here are the noteworthy parts of USAA’s home insurance policy:
+Here are some of the extras you can add and get through USAA’s home insurance policy:

 USAA homeowners insurance is available in all 50 states and the District of Columbia.